-We are giving here an analysis of what happened a couple of weeks ago regarding the fire in the datacenter in Strasbourg.
+We are giving our analysis of what happened a couple of weeks ago regarding the fire in the datacenter in Strasbourg.
 We want to give you some insight on our perspective of what went right, what didn't go so well, and most importantly on what we learned.

 First of all: a big thanks goes to YOU, our clients!
 We were very grateful to see that our clients were understanding and patient of the situation.
-We understand that you rely on us to provide you with the best service and that your success is closely connected with your website, consequently any minute of downtime causes stress and discomfort on your side.
-Nonetheless you allowed us to work intensively without interruptions to get the sites up and running as fast as possible: once more, thank you!
+We know that you rely on us to provide you with the best service and that your success is closely connected with your website, consequently any minute of downtime causes stress and discomfort on your side.
+Nonetheless you allowed us to work intensively without interruptions, to get the sites up and running as fast as possible.
+I we not say it enough, thank you!

 To put this in context, the estimated impact is 3,6 million websites as well as email and similar services for smaller and larger organizations were affected.
 Also governmental sites from several countries were affected by the fire.
 One datacenter was burnt down completely, another one partly damaged, and then another two were shut down as a safety measure due to damaged power lines.
 Altogether causing over half of Ramsalt’s production and development servers inaccessible, bringing with it also most of the hot backups.